Gradient Flow Sampler-based Distributionally Robust Optimization: A Gradient Flow Framework for Sampling from Worst-case Distributions

 In sampling algorithms, this gradient flow is typically implemented by discretizing the Langevin SDE

-resulting in the following forward Euler discretization known as the unadjusted Langevin algorithm (ULA).
+which results in the following forward Euler discretization known as the unadjusted Langevin algorithm (ULA).
 Note that we use a scaled stepsize. \begin{lemma} The forward Euler discretization of the Wasserstein gradient flow equation of the energy functional $F$ in \eqref{eq:conditional-sampling-energy} is given by the difference equation at step $t$:

-where $\xi_t$ is a standard normal random variable and $\eta_t$ is the stepsize. \end{lemma} We note the stepsize scaling in front of the stochastic variable $\xi_t$ is different from the vanilla ULA update rule. \end{example} Adapting the above WGF radient flow dynamics to our GF-DRO framework in Algorithm~\ref{alg:GF-DRO}, we obtain the following discrete-time DRO algorithm summarized in Algorithm~\ref{alg:SDRO-NGD}.
+where $\xi_t$ is a standard normal random variable and $\eta_t$ is the stepsize. \end{lemma} We note the stepsize scaling in front of the stochastic variable $\xi_t$ is different from the vanilla ULA update rule.

+Adapting the above WGF dynamics to our GF-DRO framework in Algorithm~\ref{alg:GF-DRO} for generating samples from the worst-case distribution , we obtain the following discrete-time DRO algorithm summarized in Algorithm~\ref{alg:SDRO-NGD}.

-\begin{remark} [\citet{sinha2020certifyingdistributionalrobustnessprincipled}'s WRM] For the penalized Wasserstein DRO problem, i.e. $\epsilon=0$ in the entropy-regularized Wasserstein DRO problem, the step in \eqref{eq:ula-proximal-general-D-W2} specializes to the update rule:
+\begin{remark} [\citet{sinha2020certifyingdistributionalrobustnessprincipled}'s WRM] For the penalized Wasserstein DRO problem, i.e. $\epsilon=0$ in the entropy-regularized Wasserstein DRO problem \eqref{eq:main-ent-dro} , the step in \eqref{eq:ula-proximal-general-D-W2} specializes to the update rule:

 which coincides with the inner SGD step used in the WRM algorithm by \citet{sinha2020certifyingdistributionalrobustnessprincipled}.
-Hence, their WRM algorithm is a special case (with only ODE) of our GF-DRO framework in Algorithm~\ref{alg:GF-DRO}. \end{remark} Through the example above, we see the value of this paper's gradient flow perspective: it can easily generalize the WRM algorithm~\citep{sinha2020certifyingdistributionalrobustnessprincipled} from ODE to a novel SDE-based algorithm for the Sinkhorn DRO problem using \eqref{eq:ula-proximal-general-D-W2}.
-We see that the gradient flow perspective is not simply a theoretical formulation -- it lets us effortlessly design new algorithms to solve DRO without resorting ad-hoc modifications of other DRO methods.
+Hence, their WRM algorithm is a special case (with only ODE) of our GF-DRO framework in Algorithm~\ref{alg:GF-DRO}. \end{remark} Through the example above, we see the value of this paper's gradient flow perspective: it can easily generalize the WRM algorithm~\citep{sinha2020certifyingdistributionalrobustnessprincipled} from ODE to a novel SDE-based or PDE-based algorithm for the Sinkhorn DRO problem using \eqref{eq:ula-proximal-general-D-W2}.
+Therefore, the gradient flow perspective is not simply a theoretical formulation -- it lets us effortlessly design new algorithms to solve DRO without resorting to ad-hoc modifications of other DRO methods.
 Moreover, we will later go beyond the standard Wasserstein gradient flow and introduce more advanced gradient flows such as the Wasserstein Fisher-Rao (WFR) and Stein variational gradient (SVG) flows.